Privacy Policy

 3.1 Information You Provide to Us

-• name, date of birth and job title;
+• Name, date of birth and job title;

-• contact information including address, email address and phone number;
+• Contact information including address, email address and phone number;

-• payment card information; and
+• Payment card information; and

-• recordings of phone calls to Our offices or Customer Service Centre and other communications such as email and electronic messaging, which may be used for staff training and audit purposes.
+• Recordings of phone calls to Our offices or Customer Service Centre and other communications such as email and electronic messaging, which may be used for staff training and audit purposes.
 Our recording equipment is muted while bank or payment card details are being discussed.

-3.3 Information Collected Automatically
+3.2 Information Collected Automatically

 We will collect and process the following data automatically from your visit to Our Website:

-• technical information, including the internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and
+• Technical information, including the internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and

 4. Cookies and Tracking Technologies